semuconsulting/pynmeagps/README.md

 ![Contributors](https://img.shields.io/github/contributors/semuconsulting/pynmeagps.svg)
 ![Open Issues](https://img.shields.io/github/issues-raw/semuconsulting/pynmeagps)

 At time of writing the library implements a comprehensive set of outbound (GET) and inbound (SET/POLL) GNSS NMEA messages relating to GNSS/GPS devices, but is readily [extensible](#extensibility).
 Refer to `NMEA_MSGIDS` and `NMEA_MSGIDS_PROP` in [nmeatypes_core.py](https://github.com/semuconsulting/pynmeagps/blob/master/pynmeagps/nmeatypes_core.py) for the complete dictionary of messages currently supported.
 Additional NMEA 'talkers' may be added in due course.
+While the NMEA 0183 protocol itself is proprietary, the definitions here have been collated from public domain sources.

 Sphinx API Documentation in HTML format is available at [https://www.semuconsulting.com/pynmeagps](https://www.semuconsulting.com/pynmeagps).